Don’t miss it! Grow Smarter with Sarah Barker: Tracking Conversions Across Your Sales and Recruiting Pipelines July 28th @ 10am PT / 1pm ET

 4. Competency based interview questions.
 What is a “Competency based interview question”?
 Why it matters and what type of responses to look for.

-Job interviews are mutual sales pitch.
+Job interviews are a mutual sales pitch.

 There is an inherent interdependence between a caregiver and the home care agency.
 After all, you wouldn’t provide home care services if you didn’t have a caregiver who was doing the daily work.